The Nirenberg problem of prescribed Gauss curvature on $S^{2}$: Properness of .

 Thus suppose $K$ has a negative local maximum $p$ without negative (i.e.~$\D K < 0$) saddle points in $U_{0}$ connected to $p$.
 In this case, we first create a new pair of positive local maxima with a new negative saddle point starting from $K$.
 Namely the given function $K$ has a positive absolute maximum say at $p_{0}$.
-By locally pushing down near $p_{0}$ as in Remark 2.9, one may create within $\cK$ a new function $K'$ with two positive maxima and a saddle $q'$ connecting them with $\D K'(q') < 0$ with $K = K'$ outside a fixed neighborhood of $p_{0}$; in particular $K = K'$ in $U_{0}$.
-The saddle $q'$ (i.e.~its value $K'(q')$) may then be pushed down further into the region $U_{0}$ so that $K'(q') < K(q)$, for any saddle $q$ of $K$ in the region $U_{0}$, again remaining in $\cK$.
+By locally pushing down near $p_{0}$ as in Remark 2.12, one may create within $\cK$ a new function $K'$ with two positive maxima and a saddle $q'$ connecting them, with $\D K'(q') < 0$ with $K = K'$ on $U_{0}$, were $U_{0} = S^{2}\setminus V_{0}$ and $V_{0}$ is a small neighborhood of $p_{0}$.
+The value $K'(q')$ of the saddle $q'$ may then be pushed down further so that $K'(q') < K(q)$, for any saddle $q$ of $K$ in the region $U_{0}$, again remaining in $\cK$.
 Replacing $K$ by $K'$, one may then apply the construction in the previous paragraph to cancel a negative local maximum of $K' = K$ with the negative saddle point $q'$.
 Again, this construction may be iterated inductively to cancel all negative local maxima of while remaining within $\cK$.
 In other words, $K$ is connected by a curve in $\cK$ to another Morse function $\hat K$ without negative local maxima.
 One may then connect $\hat K$ to $\cP$ by pushing up by positive constants as above.